-This is a pattern of two candlesticks where the first candle is a short green one engulfed by a large red candle.
+In candlestick chart analysis, this is a pattern of two candlesticks where the first candle is a short green one engulfed by a large red candle.
 It usually occurs at the top of an upward trend.
 It indicates a slowdown in the market rise and an upcoming downtrend.
 If the red candle is lower, the downtrend is usually more significant.

 Evening Star pattern

 This is a three-candle pattern that has one candle with a short body between one long red and a long green candle.
 There is usually no overlap between the short and the long candles.
 This is an indication of the reversal of an upward trend.
-This is more significant if the third candle overcomes the gains of the first candle
+This is more significant if the third candle overcomes the gains of the first candle.